Virtual Edmond is a program designed to serve families who desire:

 Who can participate?

-Any K-12 student who is enrolled in Edmond Public Schools, lives within Edmond Public School boundaries, and has a learning coach who can be available to them for assistance is eligible to participate in the program.
+Any K-12 student who is enrolled in Edmond Public Schools, lives within Edmond Public School boundaries.
+VE works best for self-motivated students who can work independently and who have a learning coach such as a parent or guardian to assist as needed.

 Is Virtual Edmond available for PreK?